Skip to main content Skip to secondary navigation

 Relationship to Stanford

-Both are a branch of SU Global LLC.
-SU Global LLC is a single member LLC of the Leland Stanford Junior University, established to facilitate Stanford’s global activities.
+The Kenya presence is a branch of SU Global LLC.
+SU Global LLC is a California-registered single member LLC of the Leland Stanford Junior University, established to facilitate Stanford’s global activities.

 Stanford Programs Supported